qe201020335/HRCounter/README.md

 * [YUR Desktop App](https://store.steampowered.com/app/1188920/YUR/) (Optional, install if you want to enable YUR App support)

 ## HOW TO INSTALL
+> [!IMPORTANT]
-**Make sure all the required mods are working correctly brfore installing this mod!**
+> Make sure all the required mods are working correctly before installing this mod!

-## First Time Install/Configure
+### First-Time Install/Configure
-### Auto Config Generator for Pulsoid and HypeRate
+#### Auto Config Generator for Pulsoid and HypeRate
 1. Head over to the [**Config Generator**](https://hrcounter.skyqe.net/) and download the mod with config included.
 2. Extract the files into your `Beat Saber` game directory.
-3. Run the game and read instruction below if don't know how to use it.
+3. Run the game and read [HOW TO USE](#how-to-use) if you don't know how to use it.

-### Manual Config Editing
+#### Manual Config Editing
 1. Download the [latest release](https://github.com/qe201020335/HRCounter/releases/latest) and extract the files into your `Beat Saber` game directory.
 2. Run the game once
-3. Depend on your devices, follow the instructions below to configure the auto generated config file.
+3. Depending on your devices, follow the instructions below to configure the auto-generated config file.
-4. Run the game and read instruction below if don't know how to use it.
+4. Run the game and read [HOW TO USE](#how-to-use) if you don't know how to use it.

 The config file is at `Beat Saber/UserData/HRCounter.json`.
 You can use notepad to open and edit it.

-## Update from Old Versions
+### Update from Old Versions
 1. Download the [latest release](https://github.com/qe201020335/HRCounter/releases/latest) and extract the files into your `Beat Saber` game directory.
 2. Choose Overwrite if asked.
 3. Done!